dcq-31/dcq-31/README.md

 ### Hi there! 👋

-🌟 I'm Darián Capote Quintana, A highly motivated automation engineering graduated who loves programming.
+I'm Darián Capote Quintana, A highly motivated and focus automation engineering graduated who loves programming.

 ### About Me

 👨‍💻 **Full Stack Web Developer** passionate about crafting scalable, efficient, and user-friendly web applications with a strong emphasis on performance and maintainability.

-⚙️ **Automatic Engineer** with a foundation in automatic control systems, signal processing, and embedded systems.
+⚙️ **Automatic Engineer** with a foundation in signal processing and embedded systems.

 🏆 **Competitive Programmer** with four years of experience, sharpening my problem-solving skills through algorithmic challenges and participating in many competitions.